daveisagit/aoc2025/README.md

 ### -- Day 1: Secret Entrance ---

-Tw way dial, count passing zero.
+Two way dial, count passing zero.
 Tricky corner cases in part B for a day 1 puzzle.
 Zero to zero not in example and could easily put people in the horrible place of example passes, but my data fails

 ### --- Day 2: Gift Shop ---